 Main findings

-25% of the most recent participants to complete two years on the scheme had a minimum of six months in work (three for the harder to help).
-This is higher than the level of the earliest intakes which was around 22%, but a fall of around 4% in the last 6 months and is currently below expected levels.
-This measure largely mirrors the 12 month measure on page 4, with results for those joining in November and December 2012 also below expectation at that point
+32% of the most recent participants to complete two years on the scheme had a minimum of six months in work (three for the harder to help).
+This is higher than the level of the earliest intakes which was around 22%, and an increase of around 2 percentage points over the last quarter and is currently above expected levels.

 See Table 1.6 for full data.

-Over 1 million individuals have now completed the scheme.
-Around 70% (722 thousand people) returned to Jobcentre Plus at the end of their two years on the programme.
-Around 1% of completers (around 17 thousand individuals) did not attach to the programme or completed early.
+Around 1.4 million individuals have now completed the scheme.
+Around 70% (918 thousand people) returned to Jobcentre Plus at the end of their two years on the programme.
+Around 1% of completers (around 21 thousand individuals) did not attach to the programme or completed early.
 The remainder were in employment at the end of their 2 years.
 See Table 1.7 for full data.

-The most recent participants to complete two years on the scheme spent on average approaching a third of their time on the Work Programme off benefit.
+The most recent participants to complete two years on the scheme spent, on average, more than a third of their time on the Work Programme off benefit.
 This is higher than the level of the earliest intakes where the figure was around a quarter.
 See Table 1.8 for full data.